 Coffee shops are good date spots, but aren't a great for approaching.

-Check out How to Meet Women at the Library for advice on how to make the approach and the advantages of bookstores versus libraries.
+Check out How to Meet Women at the Library for how to best pull it off.

 The best type are generally dog parks if you have a pupper.
 Everyone loves to comment on other's dogs, so it's a great conversation starter if you're struggling with approach anxiety.